NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 I/O-related functions should *only* perform I/O. For example, they should take in a filepath and return a numpy array, or a dictionary of arrays and metadata.
-The valuable scientific logic should be encoded in function that take in standard data types and return standard data types.
-This maximizes their potential for reuse by other applications.
+The valuable scientific logic should be encoded in functions that take in standard data types and return standard data types.
+This makes them easier to test, maintain when data formats change, or reuse for unforeseen applications.

 Duck Typing is a Good Idea
 --------------------------